 - Sample food from 20+ food trucks during the Thursday Squared Food Truck Rally.

 - Visit Florida Southern College and tour the world’s largest one-site collection of Frank Lloyd Wright architecture.

-- Join a group fun run at Mitchell’s Coffee House, Black & Brew Coffee House & Bistro, or The Chop Shop.
+- Enjoy a cup of coffee at Concord Coffee, Mitchell’s Coffee House or Black & Brew Coffee House & Bistro

 - People watch along Kentucky Avenue while dining at Fresco’s Bakery & Bistro, Harry’s Seafood Bar & Grill, Palace Pizza or The Chop Shop.